enthought/enaml/docs/source/index.rst

     5) Class based widget design encourages re-use of UI code
     6) Well documented code base that is easy to understand

-.. warning:: |Enaml| is currently under heavy development and the
-    documentation is not always up-to-date.
-Please recompile in order to have the latest changes from the source code.

 .. toctree::
     :maxdepth: 2